braze-inc/braze-docs/_docs/_developer_guide/platform_wide/tv_and_ott.md

 For more information, visit the [Android SDK Integration Guide][2].

 Push notifications are not supported natively on Android TV.
 For more information why, see Google's [Design Guidelines][5].
-You may however, __do a manual integration of Push notification UI to achieve this__.
+You may however, __do a manual integration of push notification UI to achieve this__.
 Please see our [documentation][6] on how to set this up.

 ### LG webOS